openearth/iEAT/readme.md

 In this repository we experiment with defining and analysign ecological networks in River systems.

-Backgroung and documentation is found on: http://ieat.readthedocs.io/ For now the documentation is in Dutch
+Backgroung and documentation is found on: http://ieat.readthedocs.io/ \
+For now the documentation is in Dutch.